Yamaha PSR-E323

 The Yamaha PSR-E323, also known as the YPT-320, is an electronic keyboard manufactured by the Yamaha Corporation in 2009.
 It is a basic home keyboard intended for learning and personal use.

 Overview

 The Yamaha PSR-E323 is an entry-level home electronic keyboard dedicated for beginner, learning and personal usage.
 It is positioned in the low-end class, competing with similar products such as the Casio LK-220 and CTK-3000.

-The keyboard features velocity-sensitive keys with an adjustable sensitivity setting, a total of 482 instrument sounds including a stereo-sampled piano and a Yamaha XG soundset, a set of 106 auto-accompaniment rhythms, built-in lesson system for practicing, stereo bass reflex speakers, as well as over 100 built-in songs.
+The keyboard features velocity-sensitive keys with an adjustable sensitivity setting, a total of 482 instrument sounds including a stereo-sampled piano and a Yamaha XGlite soundset, a set of 106 auto-accompaniment rhythms, built-in lesson system for practicing, stereo bass reflex speakers, as well as over 100 built-in songs.

 Like most electronic keyboards in general, the PSR-E323 is compatible with the MIDI standard, with integrated MIDI input/output jacks for connecting to a computer or other electronic instruments.